 This year, while the travel has been good everything else has been, to put it nicely, rough.
 I thought after moving, things would settle down a bit but the remodel seems never ending.
 The work on our 1890 farmhouse is way more than I expected.

 At one point this year during the summer, we lived almost ten weeks on a generator.
 And while we were lucky in that we could run some window air conditioner units in the hottest months of the year, the generator wouldn’t run a refrigerator too.
 That meant a cooler for our food and frequently replenishing the ice.

-Thankfully all the requirements were finally met.
-By the time I returned home, we had lights and a working refrigerator.
-Yay a small win.
+Thankfully with all the requirements met, by the time I returned home, we had lights and a working refrigerator.
+Yay!
+A small win.